pydanny/pydanny.github.com/posts2017/05-09-book-tools.rst

 How Well Does It Work?
 ======================

 For me it works wonders for my productivity.
 By following a "chapters as files" pattern within Google Docs I get solid collaboration power plus some (but not all) of the features of Scrivener.
-I can quickly regenerate the book at any time without having to struggle with Scrivener or get tools like Vellum involved.
+I can quickly regenerate the book at any time without having to struggle with Scrivener or have to add tools like Vellum to the process.

+I have a secondary script that fixes quoting and tab issues, written before I realized Calibre could have done that for me.

 Thinking About the Future
 =========================

+Right now it generates something that looks okay.
+At some point I'll enhance it with better fonts and chapter headers.

 For about a week I thought about leveraging it and my Django_ skills to build it as a paid subscription service and rake in the passive income.
 After some reflection I backed off because if Google added file combination as a feature, it would destroy the business overnight.